josefsbreakfast/Polaris-Protocol/Polaris_Nest/Git_Intake_Drawer/🎲_the_campaign_is_collapsing_we_need_to_rewrite_the_lore.md

 ---

 ## 🏮 Footer
-*The Campaign Is Collapsing, We Need to Rewrite the Lore* is a narrative-diagnostics node in the Debugging The Men cluster.
+*🎲 The Campaign Is Collapsing, We Need to Rewrite the Lore* is a narrative-diagnostics node in the Debugging The Men cluster.
 It helps restore alignment between nerd culture, ethical tech, and reality before the DM (the general public) rage-quits the whole campaign.

 Pairs with: